-Iris Montero is a cultural historian of early modern science and medicine working on European, Latin American and indigenous traditions of natural knowledge production.
+Iris Montero is a cultural historian of early modern science and medicine working on European, Latin American and Indigenous traditions of natural knowledge production.
 She received her Ph.D. in the History and Philosophy of Science from the University of Cambridge in 2016, where she was the first Mexican recipient of a Gates Scholarship for doctoral work in the humanities.
 She came to Brown as a Mellon Postdoctoral Fellow in the Humanities at the Cogut Institute.

-Her current book project "What the Hummingbird Knows" centers the elasticity of the early modern genre of natural history to trace transfers of knowledge between the Americas and Europe.
-The first iteration of this project recived an honorable mention for the Prize for Young Scholars by the International Union of the History and Philosophy of Science for best dissertation on any topic, region or period for the years 2012-2016.
+Her current book project What the Hummingbird Knows: A Natural History centers the elasticity of the early modern genre of natural history to trace transfers of knowledge between the Americas and Europe focusing on indigenous agency.
+The first iteration of this project received an honorable mention for the 2017 Prize for Young Scholars by the International Union of the History and Philosophy of Science for best dissertation on any topic, region or period.

 Her research has been supported by the Mexican Council of Science and Technology (CONACyT), the Brockmann Foundation (Mexico), the Gates Cambridge Trust, and the Andrew W. Mellon Foundation.
 She was a member of the Institute of Advanced Study at Princeton in the fall of 2021 (History of Science section) and invited researcher at the Centre Alexandre Koyré in Paris in the spring of 2022.